 As our content partner, Moore will help network participants learn about and apply specific gun violence prevention best practices.

-If you have any questions about the Gun Violence Prevention Network, please contact Angela Brown at email@example.com or 617-854-3544.
+If you have any questions about the Gun Violence Prevention Network, please contact Caroline Merenda at firstname.lastname@example.org or 617-854-3547.